 Research the company, read the job description thoroughly, know your CV inside out and have a few answers for common interview questions prepared.

-Download the video conferencing program
+Download the video conferencing tool

 Username - Make sure your user name or ’handle’ is professional e.g. joebloggs or joe-engineer.
 Do NOT have a username like beerlover2012 or Casanova_galway.